thriveweb/see-civil/content/see-civil/infrustructure-projects/bruce-highway-feluga-road-and-broderick-road.md

       general fill material to the project via truck and dogs.
 This equated to more than 1000 truck movements made without incident.

+      * Installation of a 300mm, fabric-wrapped drainage blanket for the entire length of the project.
+This design feature was incorporated due to the poor condition of subgrades along the project alignment.

       * Construction of drainage infrastructure including 6 individual culvert structures, using 680 individual pre-cast culvert units.
 The largest culvert was a 12 span, 32 metre wide structure.